adobe/aem-project-archetype/README.md

 This project has a number features that are intended to offer a convenient starting point for new projects:

+* Language Master / Country structure
+  * A language master structure and country top level page
+  * Live copy of the top level page in the specified language
-* 2 Pages
+  * Blueprint
-  * English and French pages with example content

-* One content template based on the editable template feature
+* Content and Experience fragment templates based on the editable template feature
   * Example content policy

 * Page component
   * Based on the [AEM Sites Core Component page](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page)
   * customfooterlibs.html and customheaderlibs.html snippet to load additional JS and CSS clientlibs according to the {cssId} property
 * Content Components
+  * Proxy components for all AEM Sites Core Components of the latest released version.
+For instance  accordion, carousel, text and much more.
+For a complete overview see  [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components)
   * Example: helloworld example of custom HTL component with SlingModels for the logic

-  * accordion, breadcrumb, button, carousel, container, content fragment, content fragment list, download, experience fragment, image, language navigation, list, navigation, sharing, tabs, teaser, text and title use the latest released version of the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components) with the recommended proxy pattern
-* Form Components
+* Frontend module
-  * button, container, hidden, options and text based on the AEM Core WCM Components
+  * Build process based on Webpack with support for Sass and TypeScript / ES6
+  * Automatic AEM ClientLib generation
+  * CSS class names follow BEM naming conventions
+  * Component-specific styles stored within each component

 * Configurations
   * Device emulators displayed in the authoring interface
   * Allow direct drag & drop of assets from the content finder into layout container (6.3 TouchUI)
   * Dictionary structure for internationalizing hardcoded strings
-* Client libraries
-  * CSS class names follow BEM naming conventions
-  * Component-specific styles stored within each component

 * Bundle with some examples
   * Models: Models for more complex business logic of components
   * Servlets: Rendering the output of specific requests
   * Filters: Applied to the requests before dispatching to the servlet or script
   * Schedulers: Cron-job like tasks

 * Tests
   * Unit tests
   * Integration tests